Costa Rica Mountain Homes for Sale: Your Guide to Elevated Living in Guanacaste & Beyond

 In La Tejona, modern 2–3 bedroom homes may include smart home systems, security, fiber internet, and shared amenities.
 Coastal Realty & Property Management’s Gold Coast presence helps buyers compare mountain privacy with day-trip access to beaches.

-This southern Pacific region is ideal if you want mountain living close to tropical coastline.
+The Southern Zone is one of Costa Rica’s most scenic regions for mountain living.
+Buyers are attracted by ocean-view ridges, tropical forests, waterfalls, wildlife, and proximity to Dominical, Uvita, and Ojochal.
 Above Dominical and Uvita, buyers find secluded 1–3 bedroom homes on 1–3 acres, often with a pool, ocean views, and space to expand.

 Examples include a ridge-top home over Rio Ballena, a small hideaway near Playa Dominical, or an eco-friendly house in Escaleras with jungle and Pacific vistas.
 Ojochal adds charm with gated community homes, modern tropical style, 3 bedroom residences with offices, and 20–70+ acre rainforest estates.